I am an Associate Librarian in the Department of Student Learning and Academic Success at York University Libraries.

 I was appointed to the position of Cataloguing Librarian for music materials at York University in May, 2005 and received a continuing appointment in 2011.
 I previously a one-year seconded position as the Digital Humanities Librarian in the Research and Collections Department at Scott Library.

-A Ph.D. candidate in the interdisciplinary Humanities program at York University, I am working on a dissertation, entitled: Fugitive Phrases: Arcade Fire and Ideas of Love.
-It is focused on indie rock music, Proust and, of course, love.
+I completed my PhD in the interdisciplinary Humanities program at York University, My dissertation, entitled: Fugitive Phrases: Arcade Fire, Music, and the Amorous Subject focused on indie rock music, Proust and, of course, love.
 In this study I create a methodological framework based the Luhmann’s theory of love as an information system.